 - Speakers include Fusako Innami (Durham University), Helena Capkova (Ritsumeikan University, Waseda University) and Sanathanan Thamotharampillai (University of Jaffna).
 Moderated by Devika Singh (Tate Modern).

 - Panel 2: The Cold War, Liberation, and Modernism

-- Speakers include Nadia Radwan (University of Bern), Maria Mileeva (The Courtauld), Zeigam Azizov (Artist, Philosopher) and Nobuo Takamori (National Culture & Arts Foundation, Taiwan).
+- Speakers include Nadia Radwan (University of Bern), Maria Mileeva (The Courtauld), Zeigam Azizov (Artist, Philosopher) and Nobuo Takamori (Taipei National University of the Arts).
 Moderated by Christian Kravagna (Academy of Fine Arts Vienna).